 The Ferapontov convent is on the hill over the village Ferapontovo.
 Stone buildings had been erected there since 1490, including the main church of the convent – the Nativity cathedral.
 In 1530 the Annunciation church was built and in 1640 - the church of Saint Martinian.

 In 1502 the most famous Russian icon painter Dionysius was invited to paint the Nativity cathedral.
-It took him and his sons only 34 days, from August, 6 to September, 8, to paint the entire church.
+It took him and his the apprentices only 34 days, from August, 6 to September, 8, to paint the entire church.
 The total area of the frescoes of Dionysius is 600 m2.

 After the Saviour Church on Nereditsa in Veliky Novgorod (also Novgorod the Great) was ruined during the World War II, the Ferapontov convent became the only monument of the Old Russian painting of such scale in Russia.